Ananth-Prakash/Rice_RNA_Ribosnitch/SNP_analysis/README_GenomicMapping_and_SNPcalling.txt

         Make sure no spaces in the fasta header (identifier).
 Spaces causes problems in samtools faidx

 	source jre-1.8.0_45
-	nohup java -jar /nbi/Research-Groups/JIC/Yiliang-Ding/ANANTH/Software_p/Picard/picard.jar CreateSequenceDictionary R=all.chrs.fasta O=all.chrs.dict &
+	nohup java -jar /nbi/Research-Groups/JIC/Yiliang-Ding/ANANTH/Software_p/Picard/picard.jar CreateSequenceDictionary R=Nipponbare_ref_genome.fasta O=Nipponbare_ref_genome.dict &

-        NOTE:   The input fasta reference file has to have extension .fasta (all.chrs.fasta not all.chrs.con, else Picard complains!)
+        NOTE:   The input fasta reference file has to have extension .fasta (Nipponbare_ref_genome.fasta not Nipponbare_ref_genome.con, else Picard complains!)
-		The output extension has to be the input reference fasta file name and extension .dict (example should be 'all.chrs.dict' not 'all.chrs.fasta.dict', else GATK complains!)
+		The output extension has to be the input reference fasta file name and extension .dict (example should be 'Nipponbare_ref_genome.dict' not 'Nipponbare_ref_genome.fasta.dict', else GATK complains!)

         (ii) To get .fai file, run command

 	source samtools-1.5
-        samtools faidx ./all.chrs.fasta
+        samtools faidx ./Nipponbare_ref_genome.fasta

-        The .fai output file (all.chrs.fasta.fai) will be placed in the same directory where the input reference .fasta file is present.
+        The .fai output file (Nipponbare_ref_genome.fasta.fai) will be placed in the same directory where the input reference .fasta file is present.

 				================================================